Why I chose Ayurveda?

 I decided to turn vegetarian to start with & then I stopped bacon jam, despite it being a popular product, I have written about it here.
 Few months later I found myself in Kerala learning about Ayurveda nutrition in a month long course.

-Been almost two years, I started sharing about it really early.
+Been almost two years, I started sharing about it really.

 I love sharing what I know.
 I am also very honest about it.
 It’s very very difficult to follow everything that Ayurveda says in today’s life & age but I have had massive shift in my thinking & perceiving food for what it is.
 I know my body better.
 I know how it functions now be how certain foods are good or bad for me.
 I did lose weight, yes.
 I have more energy than ever.
 I also understand my vata gone crazy anxiety better.

 Since I’m beginning to share what I have learnt & I’ll selectively share what I follow & what is easier to follow as per Ayurveda in my future posts be very aware that everybody is different.
 Something’s that suit me probably won’t suit you or Vice versa.
 Be more mindful about what you eat and what is it making you feel.
+I also feel that I am forever a student and forever learning new things from Ayurveda, so if you have anything to share feel free to comment on my posts.
 Let’s do this together.

 Can’t wait to share more,